3DJakob/react-tinder-card/readme.md

 Both Web code examples can be tested on the [demo page.](https://3djakob.github.io/react-tinder-card-demo/) The Native code examples can be cloned and runned using `expo start`.

+## Buttons inside a TinderCard

+If you want a pressable element inside a TinderCard you will need to add  `className="pressable"` for it to work properly on mobile.
+This is because touchstart events are normally prevent defaulted to avoid scrolling the page when dragging cards around.

 ## Props

 ### `flickOnSwipe`